 - Spring: Spring also offers milder temperatures and less crowded campgrounds, but you may have to deal with melting snow.

-Also, keep in mind that different times of year may impact animal life.
+Also, keep in mind that different times of year may impact animal life that you will encounter.
 For example, deer may be more active in the fall, while bears are more active in spring and summer.

 Research Your Location